mikerogers123/blog/README.md

 ## 🚀 Continuous Integration/Delivery

+PR builds are triggered via [GitHub Actions](https://github.com/mikerogers123/blog/actions).
+Netlify integration is enabled on PRs as well, so you can see deployments against a branch.

-Site is deployed and hosted with [Gatsby Cloud](https://www.gatsbyjs.com/cloud/).
+Site is deployed and hosted with [Netlify](https://www.netlify.com/).